 - Some links to the gear I use almost every day.
 My favorite chef’s knife.
 A microplane grater, a must-have for any serious cook.
 A fish spatula, which you will use for more than just fish. fine mesh strainers.
 Hotel pans, which you will find yourself using every day.
 A good Le Creuset Enameled Dutch Oven.
 And finally, an excellent flat wooden spoon.

 That should get you started.
-Finally, my next cookbook, Buck, Buck, Moose: Recipes and Techniques for Cooking Deer, Elk, Moose, Antelope and Other Antlered Things, has all kinds of stuff on venison ribs, fat and more.
-The link will help you reserve your copy.
+Finally, my cookbook, Buck, Buck, Moose: Recipes and Techniques for Cooking Deer, Elk, Moose, Antelope and Other Antlered Things, has all kinds of stuff on venison ribs, fat and more.

 Enjoy this week’s podcast, and, as always, if you like it, please subscribe and leave a review.
 It helps me a lot.
 Thanks!